 Danish Sign LanguagePrint

 5,000 in Denmark (2007).
+24,500 (2014 IMB).

+First deaf school began in 1807.
 Used in all 6 state primary schools for the deaf.
 Interpreters are required in court, and may be used at important public events, in job training, social services, and mental health programs.